dsilvavinicius/nise/README.md

 [3] University of Coimbra (UC)
 [4] University of the Sinos Valley (UNISINOS)

-This is the official implementation of "Neural Implicit Surface Evolution".
+This is the official implementation of "Neural Implicit Surface Evolution", published on [arXiv](https://arxiv.org/abs/2201.09636) and to appear at the Proceedings of ICCV 2023.

 ## Getting started